 |To save changes to Lightning resources:||“Customize Application”|

-can record database operations, system processes, and errors that occur when executing a transaction or running unit tests.
+A debug log can record database operations, system processes, and errors that occur when executing a transaction or running unit tests.
 Debug logs can contain information about:

 - Database changes